Lightstreamer/Lightstreamer-example-StockList-adapter-java/README.md

 See the source code comments for further details.

-The Metadata Adapter functionalities are absolved by the `LiteralBasedProvider` in [Lightstreamer - Reusable Metadata Adapters - Java Adapter](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java), a simple full implementation of a Metadata Adapter, made available in Lightstreamer distribution.
+The Metadata Adapter functionalities are absolved by the `LiteralBasedProvider` in [Lightstreamer - Reusable Metadata Adapters - Java Adapter](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java), a simple full implementation of a Metadata Adapter, already provided by Lightstreamer server.

 <!-- END DESCRIPTION lightstreamer-example-stocklist-adapter-java -->

 ### The Adapter Set Configuration

 This Adapter Set is configured and will be referenced by the clients as `DEMO`.

 The `adapters.xml` file for the Stock-List Demo, should look like:

 ```xml
 <?xml version="1.0"?>